microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

    theme, `"My small light theme"`, they'd simply need to change this property.

 > _note_: Initially, we had considered a `elementPropertyName`-like syntax as opposed to the object-grouped one above.
-We also consided a `element.propertyName`-like syntax.
+We also considered a `element.propertyName`-like syntax.
 Overall, we liked the object based one best.
 >
 > **For simplicity, we'll be using `element.propertyName` syntax throughout to**